 He is especially proud, though, of helping to launch Code Hour One, which reduces the mortality rate by speeding the response to patients with indicators for severe sepsis.
 The program assigns a dedicated nurse to the patient, providing a nurse-patient ratio of 1:1 to complete the sepsis bundle within 60 minutes.

 "It takes a great clinician to improve a patient's life, but it takes a physician leader to promote a healing culture," says Dr. Raymond Weick, vice president of Mercy Clinic and a member of the Tomorrow's Leaders class of 2015.
 "Dr. Karthik Iyer is such a leader."

 Chief strategy officer, Providence St. Joseph Health - Southern California; chief executive, Providence St. Joseph Health Network, Irvine, California

 Prub Khurana has an instinct for finding synergy and partnerships.
-Raised in the Sikh religion, he has found a perfect fit in Catholic health care because both religions share a belief that learning and formation are constants and that special considerations should be made to care for the vulnerable.
+Though raised in the Sikh religion, he has found a perfect fit in Catholic health care because both share a belief that learning and formation are constants and that special considerations should be made to care for the vulnerable.

 "In the Sikh faith tradition … we are staunch defenders of those who cannot defend themselves and are a voice for the voiceless," Khurana says.
 "When I came to realize that keeping our ministry's identity and heritage alive and thriving was as simple as being myself, I was liberated."